acrosa/Scala-TwitterStreamer/README.md

 1. $ cd Scala-TwitterStreamer
-2. Edit config/TwitterStreamer.conf and add your Twitter username and password *Important*
+2. Edit config/TwitterStreamer.conf and add your Twitter username and password *Important* If you want to use OAuth authentication enter your Consumer pair Key, and Access token secret.
+You can obtain your Access Token by going to http://dev.twitter.com/apps
 3. $ ./sbt update
 4. $ ./sbt run
 5. Select one of the two sample clients.